jaschwer/assignment2/assignment2.md

 Assignment 2 in Methods:

-Using parts of old assignments:
+Using parts of old assignments from latex.
+I first converted the assignments to .md and then used parts of them and played with it.
+I hope it is okay that I do not include all the latex-files I used as a source.
+I read this option to late.

 Question 1
 ==========